Charity Adapts Itself to Everyone

 Note from Dan: These posts are provided courtesy of Baronius Press and contain one of two meditations for the day.
 If you would like to get the full meditation from one of the best daily meditation works ever compiled, you can learn more here: Divine Intimacy.
 Please honor those who support us by purchasing and promoting their products.

-Art: Sea of Galilee (Lake of Tiberias), photographer unknown, between 1890-1900, PD-US published in the U.S. prior to 1 January 1923, Wikimedia Commons; Father Gabriel of St. Mary Magdalen, mirror from open source material.
+Art: Detail of Sea of Galilee (Lake of Tiberias), photographer unknown, between 1890-1900, PD-US published in the U.S. prior to 1 January 1923, Wikimedia Commons.
+Father Gabriel of St. Mary Magdalen, mirror from open source material.